dpasquel/spatial_calibration_data/README.md

 In the studies, 1080 simulations were considered corresponding to :
 40 fields * 3 spatial structure modalities * 3 levels of correlation with the ancillary data * 3 spatial calibration level considered (i.e. field, site scale + the best within-field segmentation)

-Note that, the .Rdata contain all  segmentations realized zed for the study (not only the best one).
+Note that, the .Rdata contain all  segmentations realized for the study (not only the best one).

 For each data.frame, the file structure is as follow :